ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-overview.rst

    wired through the backup processor, and an auxiliary group of 6 outputs directly wired to the main processor.
--  The port labeled "RC" can take normal PPM sum or Futaba S.Bus inputs and the port labeled "SB" can read RSSI our output S.Bus to servos.
+-  The port labeled "RC" can take normal PPM sum or Futaba S.Bus inputs and the port labeled "SB" can read RSSI or output S.Bus to servos.
 -  A Spektrum satellite compatible port is on top (labeled SPKT/DSM).
 -  The basic operation is the same, and the software is shared.
 -  Inside Pixhawk a FMUv2 and an IOv2 do their duties on a single board